QMCPACK/qmcpack/nexus/docs/user_guide/adding-supercomputer-machine.rst

 ==============================

 This section describes how to add a permanent machine definition to :py:mod:`~nexus.machines`.
 These definitions are used by Nexus to generate job submission scripts, and subsequently to help submit and monitor jobs.
-Within Nexus, :py:class:`Supercomputer` refers to any machine that uses a batch scheduler such at Slurm or PBS and not the size of the machine.
+Within Nexus, 'Supercomputer' refers to any machine that uses a batch scheduler such at Slurm or PBS and not the size of the machine.
 This could include even a small workstation where a batch scheduler is installed and used to schedule jobs overnight.
 If a new machine only requires common or default behaviors, the new machine definition will require minimal Python code due to the functionality provided by the :py:class:`Supercomputer` base class.
 Runs